Sleep tips for children

 - Poor sleep is linked to mental health problems, poor growth and reduced school performance.

-Sleep is vital for children’s growth, learning and development.
-Having a good sleep every night makes your child happier, helps them to concentrate and remember things, and improves their behaviour.
+All children need sleep for growth, learning and development.
+Getting enough sleep is vital for your child's physical health, brain function, emotional wellbeing, safety, and ability to function day to day.
+Having a good night's sleep can help your child be happier, helps them to concentrate and remember things, and improves their behaviour.

 How much sleep do children need?

-The amount of sleep we need changes with age.
+The amount of sleep your child needs changes as they grow.
 Everyone is different, but as a guide, children need the following amounts of sleep every night:

 Tips to help children sleep well